sashaboriskin/back2basics_reinforce/README.md

 </details>

 ### Reinforce baseline with repetition_penalty
 During training, the reinforcement learning model began heavily favoring constant predictions.
 Starting around step 75, it began generating repetitive phrases or symbols (likely a reward-hacking behavior).
 By step 175, the model exclusively outputs constants while receiving extremely high rewards.
 This occurs because our setup lacks a connection to the original SFT model’s distribution, unlike methods like PPO that enforce this via KL divergence.
 To mitigate this, I attempted using `repetition_penalty=1.2` in `model.generate()` to mildly constrain deviations from the baseline policy proposed in the paper.
+In RLOOTrainer KL divergence is included in the loss function.

 Also, I changed batch_size and anount of steps:
  - steps: 50